 If your addiction is linked to a dual diagnosis, SAD can make it more difficult for you to stay on track during the holidays.
 It’s important to investigate whether you have SAD and what coping skills you can develop to help you treat your mental health condition along with your temptation to use drugs or alcohol.

-One of the most difficult aspects of the holidays for anyone in recovery is the parties.
+One of the most difficult things about holidays for anyone in recovery is the parties.
 Your family and friends may not make concessions to make it easier for you, such as refusing to serve alcohol at the event.
 When you’re watching other people enjoy something you’re trying to avoid, you can feel pressured to join in.

 Your family and friends might add insult to injury by judging you when you refuse a drink.
 Instead of feeling validated and supported for doing the right thing, you could feel shame that you’re in recovery.
 You may compensate by overeating instead or experience anxiety, depression or mania.
 Don’t be afraid to ask your friends and families in advance to avoid serving alcohol at their parties.